Jürgen Sieck (Scientific Supervisor)

-Maja Stark (Project Management)
+Maja Stark (Project Management and Research Assistance)

 Leonid Barsht (Research Assistant)